EliMS20/CMPT371_A3_NumberGuesser/README.md

 - Compete with other players and gain points based on how close your guess is.
 Most points win!
 ## **Questions**
 **How to handle multiple Clients at the same time**
 - The server must support multiple players at once, requiring concurrency.
-To solve this we used threading.
+Each client is handled in its own thread (handle_client), while the game logic runs in a separate thread (game_loop).

 **How do we prevent Data Races, and keep data accurate?**
 - Shared data such as scores and guesses must be synchronized to avoid inconsistencies when accessed by multiple threads.
 We used locks.
+Shared data structures (clients, guesses, points, names) are protected using threading.lock.

 **How to wait for other clients**
 - The system must handle late or missing guesses while ensuring fairness across players with different network conditions.
 It also requires for coordination of which we used timers and locks.
+Additionally, a threading.Event (guess_event) is used to coordinate players.
 ## **Limitations**
 - Running with a large amount of clients connecting using threads could cause performance issues.
 No player max capacity set, and large player numbers have not been tested.
 - People disconnecting mid-game cannot reconnect